Carer Support Wiltshire Logo

 Referral process – Professionals

-If you are a teacher or other professional who has identified a young carer you will need to talk to their parents or guardian about referring them to us at Carer Support Wiltshire.
-Once you have consent, you can call us on 0800 181 4118 or email admin@carersupportwiltshire.co.uk
+If you are a teacher or other professional who has identified a young carer you will need to talk to their parents or guardian about referring them to Wiltshire Council.
+You can make the referral to MASH by calling 0300 456 0108 or emailing MASH@wiltshire.gov.uk

 16 – 18 year olds